 A common reason for a person to contest a will is simply that they feel the deceased’s assets have been unfairly distributed among beneficiaries.
 Essentially, they are asking the court to come up with a fairer distribution.

 As already stated in the introduction, the executor of a will is usually the one who will defend it.
 An exception to this is when the deceased was intestate, i.e. they did not appear to leave behind a will.
 When this happens, the court appoints an administrator to distribute assets according to specific guidelines.
-So, it may be the administrator who takes a role comparable to defending a will.
+So, it may be the administrator who takes a role comparable to defending a contested will.

 Using the state of Queensland as an example, a will should be contested within six months of the owner of the will’s death.
 The executor must be notified in writing during this period (of the intention to contest) or it is reasonable for them to go ahead and distribute the deceased’s assets.

 When considering a claim, the court may take into account such things as the amount of support the person contesting the will received from the deceased when they were alive.
 Also, any promises the deceased made to them regarding assets (which might not be reflected in the will).
-The claimant’s present standard of living is another factor, as are significant contributions they made to the deceased’s estate.
+The claimant’s present standard of living is another factor, as are the significant contributions they made to the deceased’s estate.